Categories: Glossary

 What Is the Financial Crimes Enforcement Network (FinCEN)?

-The Financial Crimes Enforcement Network (FinCEN) is an agency under the United States Department of the Treasury that gathers and examines data on financial transactions.
-Its primary goal is to combat both domestic and international money laundering, terrorist financing, and other financial crimes.
+The Financial Crimes Enforcement Network (FinCEN) is a vital agency operating under the United States Department of the Treasury.
+Its primary objective is to gather and analyze data related to financial transactions in order to combat various forms of financial crimes including money laundering, terrorist financing, and other illicit activities.

-The FinCEN emblem represents its distinctive mission of protecting the financial system.
-It incorporates symbols that are central to this mission.
+The emblem of FinCEN serves as a symbolic representation of its mission to safeguard the financial system.
+It incorporates several key elements that are central to its objectives.

-The eagle represents the strength, power, and determination of the American people.
-Its central position signifies the power and commitment to protection.
-The shield represents the national security mission, and the silhouette of a bank represents the complex financial system supervised and administered by FinCEN.
+The eagle featured in the emblem represents the strength, power, and determination of the American people.
+Its central position signifies the power and commitment of FinCEN to protect the financial system.
+The shield in the emblem represents FinCEN’s national security mission, and the silhouette of a bank represents the complex financial system that FinCEN supervises and administers.

-FinCEN was established on April 25, 1990, by the order of the Secretary of the Treasury.
+FinCEN was established on April 25, 1990, through an order from the Secretary of the Treasury.
 In May 1994, its mission was expanded to include regulatory responsibilities.
-Later that year, the Office of Financial Enforcement, the precursor to FinCEN, was merged with FinCEN.
-On September 26, 2002, after the passage of Title III of the PATRIOT Act, Treasury Order 180-01 officially designated FinCEN as a bureau within the Department of Treasury.
+Later that year, the Office of Financial Enforcement, which was the precursor to FinCEN, was merged with FinCEN.
+The official designation of FinCEN as a bureau within the Department of the Treasury came on September 26, 2002, following the passage of Title III of the PATRIOT Act.

 Coincu